On Air Now

 It's true...
 'Game Of Thrones' will finally return for its eighth and final season in 2019!
 With the seventh season leaving us with on all kinds of cliffhangers, we are literally salivating at the thought of the next season!

-Here’s what we know about the eighth and (SOB) final season of Game Of Thrones:
+So after that bombshell, here’s what we know about the eighth and *SOB* final season of Game Of Thrones:

 Well, we definitely know who won't be in the new season and that's Littlefinger aka Petyr Baelish, who met his grisly end in season 7.
 Others we'll be missing are of course Benjen Stark, Olenna Tyrell and the Sand Snakes.